annarack/memories-gallery/README.md

 # Memories Gallery

+Example project to demonstrate the basics of ReactJS

-After cloning, initialize node_modules by running:
+After cloning, install node modules by running:

 ### `npm i`

+---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).